vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 ![image](/assets/2024-02-13/025.png)

-And here's how it looks like on the physical button:
+And here's how it looks like on the actual button:

 ![image](/assets/2024-02-13/030.jpeg)